ahmedbilal-7191/sre_bootcamp/README.md

 Application Pods → Node A → Volumes on Node A

 This prevents cross-node storage issues.

+volumeBindingMode: WaitForFirstConsumer

+This ensures:

+Kubernetes does NOT create the PV immediately

+It waits until the Pod is scheduled

+Then it provisions the PV on the same node (or topology zone) where the Pod is placed

+Prevents scheduling failures such as:
+Pod stuck in Pending due to PV in a different zone/node.

 ------------------------------------
+Start  working on readme from here
 Milestone 7 – Deploy REST API & Dependent Services in Kubernetes ✅ Objective